FreeTubeApp/yt-channel-info/README.md

    - channelId (String) (Required) - The channel ID to grab playlists from
    - sortBy (String) (Optional) - 'last' sort by last updated or 'newest' sort by creation date
       - `last` - Grabs playlists from a channel sorted by the most recently updated playlist (Default option if none given)
+      - `oldest` - Grabs playlists from a channel sorted by the creation date (oldest first)
       - `newest` - Grabs playlists from a channel sorted by the creation date (newest first)
    - httpsAgent (Object) (Optional) - defined as for `getChannelInfo()`
    - channelIdType (Integer) (Optional) - defined as for `getChannelInfo()`